100+ video editing terms you need to know

 Channels

-Chroma Key
+Chroma key

 Chroma key is a video editing technique that removes one distinct color from a scene to replace it with something else, usually visual effects.
 This is usually done with blue or green screens.

-Clean Plate
+Clean plate

-A clean plate is a video clip or still image that includes the background of a shot without the subjects.
+In video editing terms, a clean plate is a video clip or still image that includes the background of a shot without the subjects.

 Clip